codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-narrowing-conversions.md

 While the issue is obvious in this former example, it might not be so in the following: `void MyClass::f(double d) { int_member_ += d; }`.

-This rule is part of the “Expressions and statements” profile of the C++ Core Guidelines, corresponding to rule ES.46.
+This rule is part of the "Expressions and statements" profile of the C++ Core Guidelines, corresponding to rule ES.46.
 See

 https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#es46-avoid-lossy-narrowing-truncating-arithmetic-conversions.